Pandaqi/Pandaqi-Studio/pandaqi-studio/content/finger-food/_index.md

 gamepage: true
 boardgame: true

-title: "Hand Pies"
+title: "Finger Food"
-headerTitle: "Hand Pies | A quick game playable with just a paper and your fingers"
+headerTitle: "Finger Food | A quick game playable with just a paper and your fingers"
 blurb: "A quick game playable with just a single paper.
 Each turn, place a finger on a new square, to score more points than your opponents before you've used your whole hand."

-fullHeaderImg: "foldigami_header"
+fullHeaderImg: "finger_food_header"

-headerThumb: "foldigami_header"
+headerThumb: "favicon"

 customHeight: "small"
 headerDarkened: true